Serena YANG Hsueh Chi

 Currently, Dr Yang is an Honorary Senior Research Associate of the Department of Psychology.
 She was one of the founding members of the HKU Foundation and remains one of its Honorary Patrons.

-In recognition of her contributions to academia and Hong Kong, the University will confer upon Dr Serena Hsueh Chi Yang the degree of Doctor of Social Sciences honoris causa.
+In recognition of her contributions to academia and Hong Kong, the University has resolved to confer upon her the degree of Doctor of Social Sciences honoris causa.